What is depression

 To receive a diagnosis for depression and begin treatment, you can reach out to your primary care doctor or mental health provider (psychologist or psychiatrist).
 The screening process for depression involves a series of questions focused on your moods, behaviors, and thoughts.
 A diagnosis of depression requires that an individual experience at least 1 depressive episode with symptoms lasting at least 2 weeks.

 It’s important to remember that whether or not you receive a diagnosis of depression, your feelings and experiences are valid and important.
 Our mental health is a spectrum, and it changes all the time.
 If you think you would benefit from additional support, whether by practicing self-care strategies, chatting with a peer who gets it, or exploring professional support options.
-Visit our Find support page to learn more about the various resources available to you.

 If you receive a diagnosis of depression, and you’re worried about what it means, just remember what a diagnosis is – at the end of the day, a diagnosis is just a label that health professionals use to describe a particular cluster of symptoms and experiences.
 It does not mean anything about you other than to say that you are having these particular experiences.
 As part of the diagnosis process, it's possible you may hear a few different terms being thrown around.
 Here are a few terms you might hear.